 We followed the same route to Munro Lake as detailed in my last post, so I won’t make a new map for this post.
-If you want the exact route, you can check out my Strava activity.
+If you want the exact route, you can check out my gps track.
 Once you are at Munro lake, you should see a bare cliff on the other side of the lake.
 Head north (towards the cliff) from the area that the trail enters the lake, across the dried up section, and follow the edge of the lake counter clockwise until you see the trail on your left.
 There are some blue blazes on the first kilometer or so of this area.

 In general, the route has some steep portions but requires no technical climbing (although there were some cool climbing spots on the north side of Dennett Lake).
 At this time of year, a fair bit of the ground was frozen at the higher elevations, as well as some smaller water sources.
 The big ones were just starting to freeze around the edges.
 If you plan to visit later than early November, bring a little bit of extra water, or have a way to melt some.